ktunprasert/wdg-umbrella/README.md

 [![Elixir CI](https://github.com/ktunprasert/wdg-umbrella/actions/workflows/elixir.yml/badge.svg)](https://github.com/ktunprasert/wdg-umbrella/actions/workflows/elixir.yml)

 This repo contains the source code for the scraper to scrape posts matching the specified format in the site.
-The scraper will pick up these post, convert to an entity within the SQLite DB under the `apps/wdgscraper` projec.
+The scraper will pick up these post, convert to an entity within the SQLite DB under the `apps/wdgscraper` project.
 The SQLite files are available and saved on `./db/` folder.

 ## Getting started